 You can find all changes in the changelog for this release.

 So there you have it.
 Yoast SEO 11.3 is a release focused on ironing out some kinks to make your experience as smooth as possible.
 We added several enhancements that’ll prove beneficial for our Schema implementation, for instance.
 Try out Yoast SEO 11.3 and update whenever you’re ready!

 Curious about why we update so often?

 Seeing all these updates make you wonder why we release so often?
 Would you like to know why we have a two-week release schedule?
 Well, you’re not the only one.
-Our very own Caroline details how our development process functions and how the release schedule actually works.
-Read Continous development at Yoast.
+Read Continous development at Yoast; it details how our development process functions and how the release schedule actually works.